Hai Tran

 Toronto, M5S 2C5

 Megan Pfiffer is a doctoral candidate at the Faculty of Law with research interests in public law, and legal, political, and moral philosophy.
-She is also the managing editor of the University of Toronto Law Journal.
+She is also the managing editor of the University of Toronto Law Journal, and a co-editor of the third edition of Edward Elgar's Comparative Administrative Law.
+During the 2024-2025 school year, Megan is a Visiting Doctoral Researcher at New York University's School of Law.
 Her thesis explores the idea of justification in administrative law and will reframe contemporary debates on substantive review.
 Megan received her JD from Queen's University where she was awarded the Silver Medal in Law for achieving the second highest academic standing in her graduating class, as well as the Dean's Key Award for best embodying the signature values of Queen's Law.
 She then articled at a leading Toronto litigation boutique and clerked for Justice Rosalie Abella at the Supreme Court of Canada.
 Prior to joining the Faculty of Law, Megan completed the BCL at the University of Oxford with distinction.

 Education